Top 5 health benefits of carrots

 1. Rich source of dietary carotenoids

-Carotenoids also help maintain a well-functioning immune system, are important for skin health and aging and support our mucosal membranes in important areas like the respiratory system.
+Carotenoids also help maintain a well-functioning immune system, are important for our skin and healthy ageing, and support our mucosal membranes in important areas like the respiratory system.

 Interestingly, when we cook carrots by roasting, baking, griddling or microwaving we can improve, or at the very least maintain, their carotenoid content.
 Puréed and enjoyed with a little fat or oil and you’ll increase your ability to absorb the pro-vitamin A content even more.